omarelmaguiri/nearby-shops/README.md

 # DESCRIPTION

-The project is singe page app that lists nearby shops. it was built using PHP/Symfony 4 and Vue.js.
+The project is a singe page application that lists the nearby shops. it was built using PHP/Symfony 4 and Vue.js.

 Technical spec
 ---------------